hayden-fr/ComfyUI-Model-Manager/README.md

 ## About this fork

-I made this fork because the original repo was inactive and missing many things I needed to make the ComfyUI usable.
+I made this fork because the original repo was inactive and missing many things I needed to make ComfyUI more usable.
 Also, many other custom nodes bundle unrelated features together or search the internet in the background.

 Currently it is still missing some features it should have.